rosschapman/internetross/blog.md

 > "Performs the XOR operation on each pair of bits. a XOR b yields 1 if a and b are different"

-The docs will also introduce you to an algorithmic decision table, which is another useful tool to expose new developers to.
-We all should be in the habit of writing decision tables more:
+The docs will also introduce you to the algorithmic decision table for the XOR logic, which is another useful tool to expose new developers to.

 a |b |a XOR b
 :-----:|:-----:|:-----: